school-of-data/r-consortium-proposal/material/ideas/Intrductory_ideas.md

 ### The context
 _Here we set up the story that will be used to contextualise all actions in the tutorial_

-The presidential election is over, you are tasked to do a post-election analysis.
-Geographic distribution of the votes, demographics of the vote, many angles are possible.
-In order to see what would make a godo story, you decide to analyse and visualise the data.
+The presidential election is over and you are tasked to do a post-election analysis.
+You have data about the number of votes, demographics and geographic distribution of the votes.
+In order to see what would make a good story, you decide to analyse and visualise the data.
+Even though you normally work with spreadsheets, you want to try R.

 ### Getting the data